dongjae-shin/Atomistic_GA/README.md

-Atomistic GA project for structural optimization of catalytic materials
+Atomistic GA project for structural optimization of catalytic materials.